lariannrupp/Machine_Learning_Algorithmic_Trading_Bot/README.md

 ## Installation Guide

 The app is deployed to a Streamlit interface, so to use the app, no installation is required.
-Simply launch the link at the top of the README.md
+Simply launch the link at the top of the README.

+To run it from local computer, clone repo.
+From the Terminal, activate conda envirnoment; change directory to repo folder, and type "streamlit run streamlit.py".
+This will launch a web browser with a local URL: http://localhost:8501.

 ---